 Trends, hard limits, and alarms have been used for years to signal that a patient is currently deteriorating.
 HeRO is different.
-HeRO identifies subtle irregularities in heart rate variability that occur hours and days prior to patient deterioration and provides an early warning of patient distress.
-And unlike any other monitoring technology available, HeRO has been proven in the most rigorous scientific fashion to improve survival 1.
+HeRO identifies subtle irregularities in heart rate variability that occur hours and days prior to patient deterioration and provides an early warning of patient distress, including sepsis1,2, NEC2,3, UTI1,4, meningitis4, respiratory decompensation2,5,6, brain pathology7,8,9, and death1.
+And unlike any other monitoring technology available, HeRO has been proven in the most rigorous scientific fashion to improve survival 10.

 For patients in the HeRO monitored group, there was at least an 18 hour average difference in the timing of the rise in HeRO score relative to the diagnosis.
 And if the antibiotics can be started that much earlier, the infection can be nipped in the bud—before it goes systemic, before organs start shutting down, before the really bad outcomes occur.
 The HeRO monitored group benefitted from a 22% reduction in mortality.
-And there was no increase in antibiotic usage for healthy babies7.
+For infected babies, the mortality improvement was 40%16, and their length of stay was decreased by 3.2 days17.
+And there was no increase in antibiotic usage for healthy babies16.

 Trends and limits tell you what is happening.
 HeRO is an early warning system that tells you what is going to happen.
 HeRO…Because timing is critical.